mpenning/ciscoconfparse/sphinx-doc/installation.rst

 Github
 ~~~~~~

-If you're interested in the source, you can always pull from the `github repo`_:
+If want to install from the most recent source, you can always clone and install from the `github repo`_:

 - From github_:
   ::

-      git clone git://github.com//mpenning/ciscoconfparse
+      git clone git://github.com/mpenning/ciscoconfparse
+      pip install .

 .. _`download the ciscoconfparse compressed tarball`: https://pypi.python.org/pypi/ciscoconfparse/